JeffT13/CS_EcoSimulator/doc.md

 ## Notes

-Anything under failing is something that needs to be addressed to call the project complete.
-Points to review are nice additions/considerations at a future date.
+Other than reviewing the second round results as well as the transition from CT favored buy rounds to T favored buy rounds, below are my notes on the project.

-#### Failings
+#### Areas of Investigation
+- **Compare Simulation Results to (preferably) T1 Pro stats**
+- Turn certain round outcomes to RVs
+    = # lived
+    = $ returned from kills
+    = # saved
+    = round odds (?)
+- Introduce Eco Buying (not just full-save)
-    - More Robust Economy (accept complexity)
+- More Robust Economy
-        = Eco buying
-        = Variance in PLayers surviving
     = "Stealing" (saving guns you didnt buy)
     = Kill/Plant Reward
+    = Different gun rewards
     = T Saving/ CT Double Save?
 - Visualization/StatAnalysis Tools for handling game dictionary]
-    - Compare Simulation Results to (preferably) T1 Pro stats

 #### Points to review
-    - Add Parameters
-        - Map
+- Add Map Parameter (to weight T-leans)
-        - Buying Strat
 - teams look into other teams money for buy (handling the 'Mid-game')
-    - No mixed buy possibility
-    - Using individual player economy as proxy for teams = i.e. averaging out an AWPs price across team
+- Using individual player economy as proxy for teams
+    = i.e. averaging out an AWPs price across team
+- Allowing buying strategy as parameter
-    - Using RL to deduce optimal buying strat?
+    = Using RL to deduce optimal buying strat?
-    - Use more sophisticated eco_rules
-    - Estimated buy levels based on current buys
+    = Estimated buy levels based on current buys
-        = should extrapolate from base prices